 Study Limitation

-The age of the participants in our current study ranged from 60 – 89 years, which only has a 9 year overlap with population for whom the IPAQ was originally validated for (15 – 69 years) (1).
+The age of the participants in our current study ranged from 60 – 89 years, which only has a 9 year overlap with population for whom the IPAQ was originally validated for (15 – 69 years) [1].
 Arguably, the reduced reliability of the IPAQ, could be partially assigned to this fact.
-Notably however previous studies have not made this distinction and have indiscriminately used the IPAQ in similarly much older population (50) and yet have not reported any necessity to improve the uptake of the questionnaire through population stratification by decade of age, thereby supporting our current design that includes persons aged 60 through to 89 years.
-A further limitation may be the use of accelerometers to measure physical behaviour as there are some activities that accelerometers do not capture adequately (51).
+Notably however previous studies have not made this distinction and have indiscriminately used the IPAQ in similarly much older population [50] and yet have not reported any necessity to improve the uptake of the questionnaire through population stratification by decade of age, thereby supporting our current design that includes persons aged 60 through to 89 years.
+A further limitation may be the use of accelerometers to measure physical behaviour as there are some activities that accelerometers do not capture adequately [51].
 However, without the ability to visually observe (e.g. video monitor) and directly measure energy expenditure (e.g. using doubly labelled water) in free-living conditions, accelerometry, in particular thigh mounted, would arguably be the most suitable option for an objective measure of physical behaviour.

 Conclusion